aewindle110/DroneWQ/paper.md

 # Georeferencing and mapping
 `georeference()`
 <br/>
-This function uses MicaSense metadata to georeference all images to a known coordinate space.
+This function uses MicaSense metadata (altitude, pitch, roll, yaw, lat, lon) to georeference all images to a known coordinate space.

 `mosaic()`
 <br/>
-This function mosaics georeferenced .tifs into one .tif.
+This function mosaics georeferenced .tifs into one .tif that can be pulled into a GIS software.

+# Demo notebooks
+DroneWQ includes 3 jupyter notebooks to demonstrate the processing functions.
+* `primary_demo.ipynb` includes a standard workflow to process raw UAS imagery to Rrs.
+It also demostrates how to derive water quality concentrations (chloropyll a and total suspended matter) from Rrs.
+Lastly, it demonstrates how to georeference using sensor metadata and mosaic derived images to visualize spatial patterns on a map.
+* `georeferencing_improved.ipynb` demonstrates how to incorporate external metatdata (either from the drone or gimbal) to improve georeferencing since it is known that the sensor metadata can be slightly imprecise.
+* `surface_reflection_removal_comparison.ipynb` demonstrates

 # Acknowledgements